microsoftgraph/microsoft-graph-docs-contrib/concepts/pronouns-configure-pronouns-availability.md

 > [!IMPORTANT]
 > When you turn pronouns on or off, it can take up to six hours for users to see changes.
 For example, if you turn pronouns on, users cannot see the option to add pronouns on their profile card for up to six hours.
 If you turn pronouns off, any previously set pronouns might stay visible in Microsoft 365 (for example, on profile cards) for up to six hours.
 >
 > When you turn off pronouns, all pronouns data created by users is deleted.
-The data deletion process may take up to 30 days to complete.
-If you turn pronouns back on within that period, any hidden pronouns that have not yet been deleted from Microsoft servers becomes visible in Microsoft 365 experiences, such as profile cards.
+The data deletion process might take up to 30 days to complete.
+If you turn pronouns back on within that period, any hidden pronouns that have not yet been deleted from Microsoft servers become visible in Microsoft 365 experiences, such as profile cards.

-## Configure Pronouns settings using PowerShell
+## Configure pronoun settings using PowerShell

 Confirm the following additional prerequisites.
 Then you can use the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/installation) to make pronouns available in your organization.